RuihanGao/gps/README.md

 ## 5.14
 1. Debug kitti `make_dataset.py` <br/>
 Use Rei's code for checking.
 The problem was I accidentally modified the velodyne data.
-It is already in 4D, so don't need to extend the dimension. what I though to be used to extend the dimension `+[1.0]` actually change the data, and results in offset for each individual point
+It is already in 4D, so don't need to extend the dimension. what I though to be used to extend the dimension `+[1.0]` actually change the data, and results in offset for each individual point <br/>
+To use velodyne depth information, find the polygons, within each surf cluster the points and choose closest cluster as selected points.
+For clustering, first try 1D [Kernel Density Estimation](https://scikit-learn.org/stable/auto_examples/neighbors/plot_kde_1d.html) or [gaussian-kde](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html), but it outputs a score, not cluster number.
+Swich to 2D [DBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html) and use the index as the other dimension. [example in documentation](https://scikit-learn.org/stable/auto_examples/cluster/plot_dbscan.html#sphx-glr-auto-examples-cluster-plot-dbscan-py)
 2. Clean up my code

 *Debug*